srstevenson/nb-clean/README.md

 - To ignore cell outputs use `--preserve-cell-outputs` or the short form `-o`.
 - To ignore cell execution counts use `--preserve-execution-counts` or the short form `-c`.
-- To ignore notebook metadata (such as language version) use `--preserve-notebook-metadata` or the short form `-n`.
+- To ignore language version notebook metadata use `--preserve-notebook-metadata` or the short form `-n`.
+- To check the notebook does not contain any notebook metadata use `--remove-all-notebook-metadata` or the short form `-M`.

 For example, to check if a notebook is clean whilst ignoring notebook metadata: